dbcook/openrocket-database/README.md

     from the presets database.
 At this point the displayed mass will be too small, because the shoulder thickness is zero and the "end capped" setting is not on.
   * Select and copy the "Wall thickness" value on the General tab for the nose cone.
-  * Switch to the Shoulder tab, and paste into the "Thickness field".
+  * Switch to the Shoulder tab, and paste into the "Thickness" field.
   * Turn on "End capped".
 Now the mass at the bottom of the nose cone dialog will be correct, and the nose cone CG will also be correct.